 ; click "Watch This Item"; wait about 5 minutes; return to WatchCount.com

 and redo your search.
 You should see the Watch Count increase by 1.
 (Be sure to login to eBay before clicking "Watch This Item" as Guest Watches don't count.)

-Admittedly, sometimes there are minor inaccuracies to the Watch Counts of multi-variation fixed-price items displayed in our search results (because of the way eBay internally tracks watchers – across multiple item variations).
+Admittedly, sometimes there are minor inaccuracies to the Watch Counts of multi-variation fixed-price items displayed in our search results; this is because of the way eBay internally tracks watchers – across multiple item variations.
 This is due to technical limitations in the data-feed that eBay allocates to us and is out of our control (sorry).

 What are some examples of items/categories with high Watch Counts?

 Are you curious what the most popular item on eBay is?
 While one could easily argue the validity of other "popularity yardsticks" such as Bid Count and Hit Count, we and eBay see Watch Count as being the primary factor for on-the-spot comparisons.

 To that end, the most popular eBay item at any given moment can be found simply by visiting the main eBay Pulse page*

 and knowing that what appears in the "Most Watched" section are likely the top dogs.
 (Know that there are separate top-level Pulse pages for each eBay country-site, as well as eBay Motors.)
 Which one has the highest Watch Count?
 See "Can I see the Watch Counts of items on eBay Pulse?"*